JsBergbau/nullmailer-Rewrite-Wrapper/README.md

 ### Configure Nullmailer

 Please set
 `/etc/nullmailer/adminaddr` to your admin-address.
-If some program sends to "root@hostname" this address is rewritten by nullmailer.
+If some program sends to "<user>@<hostname>" e.g. "root@mysuperhost" or "blabla@localhost" this address is rewritten by nullmailer.
 Set `/etc/mailname` to your hostname